mainkoon81/ooo-Bayesian-Modeling-A/README.md

  - ### (3) between results ? **`P( likelihood_A | likelihood_B )`**
    If we Know the **prior**, its **likelihoods** are independent because of the `conditional independence`... so?
+   - If we see the prior is the latent/hidden variable, then dealing with the features at hand becomes super simple since they are independent each other!
    <img src="https://user-images.githubusercontent.com/31917400/93879530-c0226500-fcd3-11ea-8023-725535b46742.jpg" />

  - ### (4) multiple parameters..latent variables?...(multiple priors)